Avinash905/Cards_detector_using_tfod1/README.md

 ## Cards_detector_using_tfod1

-This is an object detection project which uses tensorflow 1.x to detect the
+This is an object detection project which uses tensorflow 1.x to detect the following cards:

-This web application detects the following cards:
 * King
 * Jack
 * Queen